IvanPettinga/PySparkTemplates/README.md

 ```

 ## Parallisation
 This dictionary is interated over every code-block as as a loop.
-AS a result the operation is written as a function and executed using ThreatPoolExecutor.
+As a result the operation is written as a function and executed using ThreatPoolExecutor.

 ```
 def function(source, configs, dataframe_collection):